demisto/content/README.md

 We invite you to use the playbooks and scripts, modify them to suit your needs and see what works for you, get involved in the community discussion and of course remember to give back and contribute so that others can enjoy and learn from your hard work and build upon it to enhance it even further.

+## Contributing
+Contributions are welcome and appreciated.
+For instructions about adding/modifying content please see our [Content Contribution Guide](CONTRIBUTING.md).

 ## Playbooks
 The Demisto Platform includes a visual playbook editor - you can add and modify tasks, create control flow according to answers returned by your queries, and automate everything with your existing security tools, services and products.
 You can also export your work to a file in the COPS format, and import playbooks shared by your peers who have done the same.